Search This Blog

 World Whisky Day takes place on the third Saturday in May each year.

-The most expensive bottle of whisky ever sold at auction is the Macallan Fine and Rare 60-Year-Old, which sold for a record-breaking $1.9 million (£1,45m) at an Sotheby's auction in London on October 24, 2019.
+The most expensive bottle of whisky sold at auction is The Macallan Valerio Adami 60 Year Old 1926, which fetched a record-breaking £2,187,500 (approximately $2.73 million) at an Sotheby's auction in London on November 18, 2023.
+This sale set a new record for whisky auctions, surpassing previous records by a significant margin.
 The whisky was distilled in 1926 and matured in ex-sherry casks for 60 years.
 It was released in a limited edition of only 40 bottles, and is considered to be one of the rarest and most sought-after whiskies in the world.

 The leading whisky drinkers of the world are the French, followed by Uruguay and the USA.